codex-storage/circom-witnessgen/README.md

 Known bugs:

  - comparison ignores the "signed" semantics of circom
- - integer division and modulo is not implemented
+ - integer division and modulo is not implemented (in the Nim version)

 ### Circuit optimizations